Why choose Ohio State's Discovery Postbaccalaureate Research Education Program (PREP)?

 - Certain that they would like to pursue a biomedical sciences PhD directly after completion of the PREP program

 - Applicants that have encountered obstacles to gaining sufficient experience and the skills necessary for admission into a research-centric PhD graduate program in their chosen field of study (although most accepted scholars have some research or laboratory experience prior to entering PREP, all have encountered some barrier)

 How to Apply

-Your application is not complete until we have received your completed online application, three letters of recommendation and undergraduate transcripts from all colleges/universities attended.
+Your application is not complete until we have received your completed online application and three letters of recommendation.

 Letters of Recommendation